Rector Magnificus of the University of Santo Tomas

 The Rector Magnificus of the University of Santo Tomas (pl. rectores magnifici) is the highest-ranking officer and chief administrator of the University of Santo Tomas (UST), the oldest and the largest Catholic university in Manila, Philippines.
 The rector typically sits as chief executive and chair of the university board of trustees.
 He exercises policy-making as well as general academic, managerial, and religious functions over all university academic and non-academic staff.
 His term lasts for four years and he is qualified for re-election for two or more terms.

 In theory, the highest official of the university is the chancellor, but his role is largely ceremonial and he does not exercise authority over the day-to-day operations of the university.
-The current Master of the Order of Preachers is the ex officio chancellor of the university and the Head of the Dominican Province in the Philippines serves as his de facto vice.
+The current Master of the Order of Preachers is the ex officio chancellor of the university and the Prior Provincial of the Dominican Province in the Philippines serves as his de facto vice.

-The incumbent rector is the Richard Ang.
+The incumbent rector is the Very Rev. Fr.
+Richard G. Ang, OP.